 We’ve rounded up the best cafés and coffee purveyors across The Suffolk Coast; so the only thing you have to decide upon, is your order; cappuccino, latte or cafetiere?

-In no particular order, here's 10 of our favourites!
+In no particular order, here's a few of our favourites!

 1. The Firestation, Woodbridge